Tamás Fellegi: Biography

 He was appointed to head of the newly formed Ministry of National Development on 29 May 2010, in charge of energy, transport, infocommunication, climate change, EU cohesion and regional development funds.
 From January to June 2011, he was the President of the European Union's Energy Ministers' Council, Climate Policy Ministers' Council, and Development and Cohesion Funds Council.
 He also served as Special Government Commissioner for, and Chief Negotiator of Hungarian-Chinese, Hungarian-Russian, and Hungarian-Ukrainian Economic Relations.
 In December 2011 he was appointed minister without portfolio responsible for negotiations with the International Monetary Fund.
 He managed the first rounds of the IMF negotiations and left the governmental sector in June 2012.
 Fellegi was replaced by Mihály Varga on 2 June 2012.
-He reestablished his international consultancy firm, EuroAtlantic Solutions, he is currently the company’s Managing Partner.
+He reestablished his international consultancy firm, EuroAtlantic Solutions, he is currently the company's Managing Partner.

-Family
+Personal life

-He is married, his wife is Ágnes Szokolszky, father of two sons.
+He is married.
+His wife is Ágnes Szokolszky, and they have two sons.

 Scientific work

-T.L.Fellegi: Communism abandoned: transition from authoritarian rule in Hungary, 1985-1990.
+T.L.Fellegi: Communism abandoned: transition from authoritarian rule in Hungary, 1985–1990.